Xinyuan-LilyGO/T-Display-S3/lib/TFT_eSPI/README.md

       ![Gradient](https://i.imgur.com/atR0DmP.png)

-9. The RP2040 8 bit parallel interface uses the PIO.
+12. The RP2040 8 bit parallel interface uses the PIO.
 The PIO now manages the "setWindow" and "block fill" actions, releasing the processor for other tasks when areas of the screen are being filled with a colour.
 The PIO can optionally be used for SPI interface displays if #define RP2040_PIO_SPI is put in the setup file.
 Touch screens and pixel read operations are not supported when the PIO interface is used.
 The RP2040 PIO features only work with [Earle Philhower's board package](https://github.com/earlephilhower/arduino-pico), NOT the Arduino Mbed version.

 The use of PIO for SPI allows the RP2040 to be over-clocked (up to 250MHz works on my boards) in Earle's board package whilst still maintaining high SPI clock rates.

-10. DMA can now be used with the Raspberry Pi Pico (RP2040) when used with both 8 bit parallel and 16 bit colour SPI displays.
+13. DMA can now be used with the Raspberry Pi Pico (RP2040) when used with both 8 bit parallel and 16 bit colour SPI displays.
 See "Bouncy_Circles" sketch.

       ["Bouncing circles"](https://www.youtube.com/watch?v=njFXIzCTQ_Q&lc=UgymaUIwOIuihvYh-Qt4AaABAg)

-11. The library now supports the Raspberry Pi Pico with both the [official Arduino board package](https://github.com/arduino/ArduinoCore-mbed) and the one provided by [Earle Philhower](https://github.com/earlephilhower/arduino-pico).
+14. The library now supports the Raspberry Pi Pico with both the [official Arduino board package](https://github.com/arduino/ArduinoCore-mbed) and the one provided by [Earle Philhower](https://github.com/earlephilhower/arduino-pico).
 The setup file "Setup60_RP2040_ILI9341.h" has been used for tests with an ILI9341 display.
 At the moment only SPI interface displays have been tested.
 SPI port 0 is the default but SPI port 1 can be specifed in the setup file if those SPI pins are used.

       ["Rotating cube demo"](https://www.youtube.com/watch?v=4fPxEN9ImVE)

-12. The library now provides a "viewport" capability.
+15. The library now provides a "viewport" capability.
 See "Viewport_Demo" and "Viewport_graphicstest" examples.
 When a viewport is defined graphics will only appear within that window.
 The coordinate datum by default moves to the top left corner of the viewport, but can optionally remain at top left corner of TFT.
 The GUIslice library will make use of this feature to speed up the rendering of GUI objects ([see #769](https://github.com/Bodmer/TFT_eSPI/issues/769)).

 # TFT_eSPI

 An Arduino IDE compatible graphics and fonts library for 32 bit processors.
-The library is targeted at 32 bit processors, it  has been performance optimised for STM32, ESP8266 and ESP32 types.
+The library is targeted at 32 bit processors, it  has been performance optimised for RP2040, STM32, ESP8266 and ESP32 types, other processors may be used but will use the slower generic Arduino interface calls.
 The library can be loaded using the Arduino IDE's Library Manager.
 Direct Memory Access (DMA) can be used with the ESP32, RP2040 and STM32 processors with SPI interface displays to improve rendering performance.
-DMA with a parallel interface is only supported with the RP2040.
+DMA with a parallel interface (8 and 16 bit parallel) is only supported with the RP2040.

-Optimised drivers are incorporated for the following processors:
+Optimised drivers have been tested with the following processors:

 * RP2040, e.g. Raspberry Pi Pico
 * ESP32 and ESP32-S2, ESP32-C3, ESP32-S3
 * ESP8266
 * STM32F1xx, STM32F2xx, STM32F4xx, STM32F767 (higher RAM processors recommended)

-Generic (non-optimised Arduino function calls) are used by the library for other processors.
+For other processors only SPI interface displays are supported and the slower Arduino SPI library functions are used by the library.
+Higher clock speed processors such as used for the Teensy 3.x and 4.x boards will still provide a very good performance with the generic Arduino SPI functions.

 "Four wire" SPI and 8 bit parallel interfaces are supported.
 Due to lack of GPIO pins the 8 bit parallel interface is NOT supported on the ESP8266.
 8 bit parallel interface TFTs  (e.g. UNO format mcufriend shields) can used with the STM32 Nucleo 64/144 range or the UNO format ESP32 (see below for ESP32).